sjkummer/janus-gateway-js/README.md

     * `options` Object. see JSDocu.
     * `jsep` RTCSessionDescription

- * `plugin.startMediaStreaming([offerOptions], [configureOptions])`
+ * `plugin.offerStream(stream, [offerOptions], [configureOptions])`

-    Takes user's audio input, creates a peer connection with it and sends an offer.
+    Creates a peer connection with the stream and sends an offer.
 Returns a promise that is resolved with `sendSDP` promise.
+    * `stream` MediaStream.
     * `offerOptions` Object.
 Options for the offer.
     * `configureOptions` Object.
-Options to configure room after the offer send.
+Options to configure room after the offer is sent.

  * `plugin.sendSDP(jsep, [configureOptions])`